thomasloven/hass-browser_mod/README.md

       - light.ceiling_lights
   deviceID:
     - this
+    - dashboard
 ```

-will display the specified `entities` card as a popup on the current device.
+will display the specified `entities` card as a popup on the current device and on `dashboard`

 ![popup-example](https://user-images.githubusercontent.com/1299821/60288984-a7cb6b00-9915-11e9-9322-324323a9ec6e.png)